 A forehead wrinkle routine does not need to be complicated: antioxidant and sunscreen by day, a retinoid and moisturizer by night, done consistently.
 Ease the retinoid in gently, protect your skin every morning, and give it a couple of months to show its work.

 General skincare education, not medical advice.
-Patch-test new actives and consult a dermatologist if you have sensitive skin.
+Patch-test new actives and consult a dermatologist if you have sensitive skin, or are pregnant or breastfeeding before starting a retinoid.

 Love this guide?
 Save it 📌